54 High Street,

 No one has favorited this theater yet

-Located in a district named The Lye, just a short distance from Stourbridge.
+Located in The Lye, to the east of Stourbridge, Worcestershire.
 The Clifton Cinema was opened on 8th February 1937 with Ronald Colman in “Under Two Flags”.
-Desiigned by the architectural firm Satchwell & Roberts, with Roland Satchwell as supervising architect.
-The builder was B. Whitehouse and Sons Ltd., who Built The Warley Cinema.
+Designed by the architectural firm Satchwell & Roberts, with Roland Satchwell as supervising architect.
+The builder was B. Whitehouse and Sons Ltd., who built the Warley Cinema.
 The proprietors were Clifton Cinemas (Lye) Ltd., whos principle directores were Sydney Clift, Harold Brown and Satchwell & Roberts.
-Like most of the cinemas in the Clifton circuit, the projection equipment was BTH.
+Like most of the cinemas in the Clifton Circuit, the projection equipment was British Thomson Houston(BTH).
 Seating was provided for 726 in the stalls and 280 in the circle.
 The proscenium was 38 feet wide and the screen 30 feet wide.
 The cinema was managed as part of the Clifton Circuit Management.